The referral system is still blocked where patients most need it

 OCHA says WHO and partners evacuated 82 patients and 160 caregivers through Rafah in six operations after the crossing reopened on 19 March.
 WHO's 2026 Health Emergency Appeal, however, says more than 18,500 injured and chronically ill patients still need treatment unavailable in Gaza and are awaiting evacuation.

-That matters because the bottleneck is measurable.
+The bottleneck is measurable.
 The outflow is counted in dozens while the need is counted in tens of thousands.

 Equipment delays are making partially functional hospitals less functional than they sound